tenstorrent/tt-metal/INSTALLING.md

 the following to:

 - install their required dependencies
-- set appropriate indenvironment variables
+- set appropriate environment variables
-- Set CPU performance governor to ensure high performance on the host
+- set the CPU performance governor to ensure high performance on the host

 ```sh
 export PYTHONPATH=$(pwd)